samparkewolfe/Sound_Control/README.txt

 	Organise subpatch objects.

 Generate Instrument:
-	Reminder to plug in sensors (DONE)

 CAMERA
-Stop mirroring of the camera.
-(DONE)
 Get the leap out of the drop down menu.
 (DONE):NOT TESTED ON MORE THAN 2 INPUT DEVICES!!

 COLOUR TRACKER
 	Make the minus number clearer like “NOT HERE”
-	Have an auto save file to track the last colour selected in the app.
-(DONE)

-GRANULATOR
-	Speed to be slower.
-(DONE)
-	Pitch to be lower.
-(DONE)

 MODEL
 Buttons, buttons instead of X toggles.
 Hybrid regression-classifier for the granulator.
-Automate the recording time.
-(DONE)
-Still posts “Model is ready to run!” twice?.
-(DONE)

 LOOPER
 Change the looper to controlling gain instead on off.
 	Then you can use regression to mix between them even if it’s just trained on.

-SAMPLE PLAYER
-Fix load mess for number of samples loaded.
-(DONE)
-	Maybe give those backgrounds.
-0th index in the number box say silence instead of 0, use a menu.
-(DONE) Looping default on.
-(DONE)
-Rename “play” to “trigger playback” (DONE)

 NEW INSTRUMENTS